 - Scan your body from head to toe, focusing on one muscle group at a time.

 - Mentally release any tension you find along the way – breathing in as you focus on the muscle group then breathing out as you let go of any tension you are holding in that area.

 - Listening to a full 30-40 minute body scan (e.g. Jon Kabat-Zinn’s) is great for beginners and for deep relaxation, muscle by muscle and limb by limb starting with just your left big toe.

-- If you are feeling pain or any kind of strong or uncomfortable sensation in one particular area of the body, focusing the breath on this area is an effective, simple and quick way to lessen the sensation.
+- If you are feeling pain or any kind of strong or uncomfortable sensation in one particular area of the body, focussing the breath on this area is an effective way to lessen the sensation.

 - Focus on breathing in warmth or coolness or soothing and healing with each inhale directing it to the area of discomfort.

-- Then on the out breath picture the pain or sensation being drawn away and keep repeating until it’s gone or at a more comfortable level.
+- Then on the out breath picture the pain or sensation being drawn away and keep repeating until it’s gone or at a more comfortable level that you can accept.

 - Ian Gawler’s Pain Meditation is a great tool for this

 You can learn these body relaxation techniques in detail, and more, in my my short course on Teachable Body Relaxation Techniques.